karuppiah7890/tigris-docs/docs/overview/overview.md

 This is why we have built Tigris.
 Tigris is an open source developer data platform that provides a cohesive, flexible set of data management services with an API-like approach to interact with data just as apps interact with other services such as Stripe.
+This allows you to build dynamic, data-driven applications in an infrastructure-less way.

-Tigris provides an instantaneous, on-demand, and infrastructure-less experience.
-For example, if your application needs a database, it is made available instantaneously without you having to step out from your application code.
+Tigris provides an instantaneous and code-first experience.
+For example, suppose your application needs a database.
+In that case, all you need is the following two lines of code, and the database is made available instantaneously without you having to step out from your application code.

 ```ts
 const client = new Tigris();